deploymenttheory/terraform-provider-jamfpro/docs/index.md

 - `jamfpro_instance_fqdn` (String) The Jamf Pro FQDN (fully qualified domain name). example: https://mycompany.jamfcloud.com
 - `jamfpro_load_balancer_lock` (Boolean) Programatically determines all available web app members in the load balancer and locks all instances of httpclient to the app for faster executions.
 TEMP SOLUTION UNTIL JAMF PROVIDES SOLUTION
-- `jamfpro_tenant_id` (String, Sensitive) The Jamf Pro instance UUID (tenant ID) required when auth_method is 'platform'.
-Found on the Client Details page in Jamf Account.
 - `mandatory_request_delay_milliseconds` (Number) A mandatory delay after each request before returning to reduce high volume of requests in a short time
 - `platform_base_url` (String) The Jamf platform gateway base URL for authentication when auth_method is 'platform'.
 Example: https://us.api.platform.jamf.com
+- `platform_scope` (String) The platform gateway scope type required when auth_method is 'platform'.
+Valid values are 'environment' or 'tenant'.
+- `platform_scope_id` (String, Sensitive) The platform gateway scope identifier required when auth_method is 'platform'.
+This is the UUID that identifies the target environment or tenant.
 - `token_refresh_buffer_period_seconds` (Number) The buffer period in seconds for token refresh.

 <a id="nestedblock--custom_cookies"></a>